 - BounceBack: a Canadian Mental Health Association program for Canadians dealing with low mood, stress, and anxiety

-- CBT group program manuals for Depression from the University of Michigan: this manual is meant to be used as part of a group program, but it’s clearly laid out and has exercises you can work on on your own
+- CBT group program manual for Depression from the University of Michigan: this manual is meant to be used as part of a group program, but it’s clearly laid out and has exercises you can work on on your own

-- Centre for Clinical Interventions self-help resources on depression
+- Centre for Clinical Interventions self-help resources

 - Choice-D Patient and Family Guide: this guide from a Canadian charity/research group partnership covers meds, psychotherapy, neurostimulation, and complementary and alternative health treatment options